joshthewhite/aws-drupal/README.md

 # Drupal Enterprise Installer for AWS

 A utility to spin up an enterprise ready Drupal instance on AWS.

-Documentation and cleanup coming soon.
+## What does it do?

+The script uses [AWS Cloud Formation](https://aws.amazon.com/cloudformation) to create the AWS infrastructure and uses [Puppet](http://puppetlabs.com/) to configure the web servers created.

 ## Requirements